fernando-mc/fernandomc.com/content/reading-list.md

 **Currently Reading:**

+- Norse Mythology
+- Manufacturing Consent
 - The Adventures of Oliver Twist
-- A Wizard of Earthsea
-- Norse Mythology

 **Read in 2018**